EdAncerys/daily-diary-app/README.md

 get 'diary/list'        --> displays all TITLE diaries get 'diary/list:id'     --> displays diary selected

 ```

 ## Instructions to set up Database:
 - Connect to psql
-- Create the database using the psql command `CREATE DATABASE chitter;`
+- Create the database using the psql command `CREATE DATABASE diary;`
-- Connect to the database using the pqsl command `\c chitter;`
+- Connect to the database using the pqsl command `\c DATABASE NAME;`
-- Run the query we have saved in the file 01_create_peeps_table.sql
+- Run the query we have saved in the file 01_create_diary_table.sql
 - Run the query we have saved in the file 02_create_users_table.sql

 ### create a test environment
-- Create the database using the psql command `CREATE DATABASE chitter_test;`
+- Create the database using the psql command `CREATE DATABASE diary_test;`
-- Connect to the database using the pqsl command `\c chitter_test;`
+- Connect to the database using the pqsl command `\c diary_test;`
-- Run the query we have saved in the file 01_create_peeps_table.sql
+- Run the query we have saved in the file 01_create_diary_table.sql
 - Run the query we have saved in the file 02_create_users_table.sql